 The ratios of staff within the quartile bands is as follows:

-Within the top 25% of earners, there are 81 men and 36 women including trades staff who are working on a bonus scheme.
-This gives a ratio split of 69% men / 31% women.
-However, if the trades staff are removed, there are 56 men and 37 women which gives a ratio split of 60% men / 40% women.
+Within the top 25% of earners, there are 99 men and 40 women including trades staff who are working on a bonus scheme.
+This gives a ratio split of 71% men / 29% women.

 Although there is no overall gender pay gap at Lewisham Homes, we are taking steps to encourage more women to join us as skilled tradespeople as well as supporting the development of female staff across all professions.
 We will do this by: